JossiedelaGarza/codeacademymhcc.github.io/projects/github-study-notes.md

 Here are some ideas for how you could use these notes:

-- Write down defintions of terms you want to remember or found useful
+- Write down definitions of terms you want to remember or found useful
 - Keep a list of common console commands, HTML tags or CSS snippets to copy-and-paste
 - List links to specific Treehouse lessons or outside resources you find yourself referencing
 - Embed videos from other sources you may have found while trying to explore a concept further on your own
 - Provide specific examples or certain concepts to refer to or "play around" with later
 - You can setup a individual files for different languages/areas of focus: HTML, CSS, JavaScript, etc.
 - You could keep your notes in [Markdown](https://teamtreehouse.com/library/code), or create HTML pages that link to one another and turn your notes into a fully functional webpage via [GitHub Pages](https://teamtreehouse.com/library/hosting-a-website-with-github-pages)
-- Keep a tally of cursewords & grievances as you pull your hair out trying to get through a particularly difficult segment
+- Keep a tally of curse words & grievances as you pull your hair out trying to get through a particularly difficult segment
 - Embed a picture of a trophy or [LOLCat](http://www.lolcats.com/) on a webpage as reward to yourself every time you finish a task